 After meeting with you for counseling, learning more about your situation and getting you medical care, we will continue through the adoption process if that is what you prefer.
 You are likely experiencing many emotions, and our Social Workers are professionals and trained to help you through this process.
 You can feel comfortable and confident knowing that your counselor is there to fully support you, no matter what you ultimately decide.

-Meeting a Family
+Meeting an Adoptive Family

 If you continue to work with us at around 7 or 8 months into your pregnancy, if you prefer, you can begin to look through adoptive family profiles, which are books put together by prospective adoptive parents.
 These waiting adoptive families are prepared and ready to adopt, and are excited to offer a baby a permanent, loving home.
 If you choose a family for your baby, it is completely your decision as to whether you would like to meet them or not.
 Some pregnant mothers are incredibly excited about the idea of meeting an adoptive family, while others have mixed emotions and might ultimately decide not to meet a family.
 No matter which path you choose, your counselor will support you.
 If you do choose to meet a family, we will be there and help you get to know them so that you feel comfortable and at ease with the family.
 Even at this point, we will not pressure you to move forward with adoption, as this is still fully your decision to make.